This post is also available in: Español (Spanish) Français (French)

 ARTICLE II – PURPOSES AND FUNCTIONS

-Section 2: Functions and activities of the Association include, but are not limited to, organizing and sponsoring meetings and publications, encouraging high professional standards, promoting improved research techniques, informing journalists about the appropriate forms of publishing poll results, observing the democratic process and use of polls in elections, promoting personnel training, coordinating international polls, and maintaining close relations with other research agencies.
-Such agencies include the American Association for Public Opinion Research (AAPOR), the World Association of Research Professionals (ESOMAR), and other international and regional professional research associations, as well as the United Nations Educational, Scientific, and Cultural Organization (UNESCO), other United Nations agencies, and private international organizations.
+Section 2: Functions and activities of the Association include, but are not limited to, organizing and sponsoring meetings and publications, encouraging high professional standards, promoting improved research techniques, informing journalists about the appropriate forms of publishing poll results, observing the democratic process and use of polls in elections, tracking and promoting the freedom to conduct and publish opinion polls, promoting personnel training, coordinating international polls, and maintaining close relations with other research agencies.
+Such agencies include, but are not limited to, the American Association for Public Opinion Research (AAPOR), the World Association of Research Professionals (ESOMAR), and other international and regional professional research associations, as well as the United Nations Educational, Scientific, and Cultural Organization (UNESCO), other United Nations agencies, and private international organizations.

 ARTICLE III – MEMBERSHIP

-Section 3: Membership in the Association shall not be denied on the basis of race, sex, color, religion, nationality, or political affiliation.
+Section 3: Membership in the Association shall not be denied on the basis of ethnicity, sexual orientation and gender identity, religion, nationality, or political affiliation.

 ARTICLE IV – COUNCIL, EXECUTIVE COUNCIL AND COMMITTEES

 Section 1: The Association shall have a Council and an Executive Council.
-The Council shall consist of the following nine members: the four officers – President, Past President, Vice President and President-Elect, and Secretary-Treasurer (Executive Council) – and the five persons who hold Council membership by virtue of their positions as Chair of the Conference Committee, Chair of the Membership Committee, Chair of the Liaison Committee, Chair of the Professional Standards Committee, Chair of the Publications Committee.
+The Council shall consist of the following ten members: the four officers – President, Past President, Vice President and President-Elect, and Secretary-Treasurer (Executive Council) – and the six persons who hold Council membership by virtue of their positions as Chair of the Conference Committee, Chair of the Education Committee, Chair of the Liaison Committee, Chair of the Membership Committee, Chair of the Professional Standards Committee, and Chair of the Publications Committee.

 The Executive Council will meet as often as it deems necessary.
 The President shall decide if the Executive Council or the Council will deal with respective matters, and the Executive Council may, by majority vote, decide to submit matters to the full Council.
-The President must send the minutes of the Executive Council meetings to the Council members in a timely manner.
-The Council and the Executive Council can make decisions between meetings via mail, phone, fax, or email or other electronic means of communication.
+The Executive Director must send the minutes of the Executive Council meetings to the Council members in a timely manner.
+The Council and the Executive Council can make decisions between meetings via email or other electronic means of communication.
 Decisions by Council and by Executive Council require a majority of their respective members.

 A member who holds Council membership by virtue of his or her position as committee chair may, if unable to participate in a meeting, grant a written proxy to a member of his or her committee who shall attend and serve as a Council member pro tempore and vote in his or her place.